constrict0r/servicez/README.rst

 Description
 ***********

-Ansible role to manage system services.
+Ansible role to apply system wide configuration.

+This role can take multiple git repository URLs and clone each repository to the */* (root) directory of the system.

 This role performs the following actions: